compsocialscience/summer-institute/2019/ethzurich/apply.md

 # How to Apply

-All applicants must submit the following documents to sicss.et@gmail.com as a single, combined PDF file.
+All applicants must submit the following documents to sicss.eth@gmail.com as a single, combined PDF file.

 * a curriculum vitae
-* a statement (maximum three pages) describing both any current research and your interest in computational social science,
+* a statement (maximum three pages) describing both any current research and your interest in computational social science;
 * one writing sample (no more than 35 pages).
-Co-authored work is acceptable for the writing sample, but if you submit co-authored work, we recommend that you include a few sentences describing the contributions of each individual author.
+Co-authored work is acceptable for the writing sample, but if you submit co-authored work, we recommend that you include a few sentences describing the contributions of each individual author;
 * applicants who are graduate students or postdoctoral researchers must submit at least one letter of recommendation from faculty advisors or professors familiar with their work in computational social science.
-Letters of recommendation should be as informative as possible about your standing in your program, general ability, research potential, and (if applicable) special interest in computational social science.
+Letters of recommendation should be as informative as possible about your standing in your program, general ability, research potential, and (if applicable) special interest in computational social science;
-* professional applicants must submit at least one of recommendation from their work supervisor
+* professional applicants must submit at least one letter of recommendation from their work supervisor
 * proof of English Proficiency (candidates are exempted from this restriction if 1) their native language is English 2) they have earned a degree taught exclusively in English)

 All applications must include an e-mail and an alternative means of contact (e.g., phone number).